Entwicklungsburo-Stresing/lv64/readme.txt

 To terminate the program you must use the "exit here" button, in order to stop the cam control program and its multi threaded background processes propperly.
+Only exit the program, when no measurement is running.
+If a measurement is running and you want to exit, stop it like described above.
 If you use the labviews exit, the driver will not be closed properly!
 That will lead to additional error messages.